Mohammad Sirajul Haque

 Mohammad Sirajul Haque is a Bangladesh politician of Kurigram District and former member of parliament for the undivided Rangpur-17 (now Kurigram-4) constituency in 1979.

 Biography

 Mohammad Sirajul Haq was born on 15 February 1947 in Bara Madhartila village of what is now Rowmari Upazila, Kurigram District, Bangladesh.

 Career

 Haque was a professor at Kurigram College and principal of Roumari Degree College.
 Time to time he practised as a lawyer at the Kugrigram District Court.
 He was elected a member of parliament from undivided Rangpur-17 as an Islamic Democratic League candidate in the 1979 Bangladeshi general election.
 When Bangladesh Jamaat-e-Islami was established in 1979, he joined Jamaat politics.

-He was defeated in the third parliamentary elections of 1986, the fifth parliamentary elections of 1991 and the seventh parliamentary elections of 12 June 1996 as a candidate of Bangladesh Jamaat-e-Islami from Kurigram-4 constituency.
+Haque was defeated in the third parliamentary elections of 1986, the fifth parliamentary elections of 1991 and the seventh parliamentary elections of 12 June 1996 as a candidate of Bangladesh Jamaat-e-Islami from Kurigram-4 constituency.